benevpi/PicoBreakout/README.md

 See the branches, but this can run on SPI screens, VGA and DPI, and also take input from either buttons or a keyboard

 ## TODO
- - draw better graphics
+ - Frankly the graphics are hideous.
- - get some system of scoring
+ - Could use some system of scoring
  - maybe do some levels?
  - colours perhaps?